Beyond Duty-Free Shopping – 21 Best Things to Do in Andorra

 The Carmen Thyssen Museum Andorra is located on the ground floor of the former Hotel Valira, a historic listed building that is one of the best examples of granite architecture in Andorra.
 When I visited in May 2024, there were building works around it and it took a while to find the entrance!
 Andorra struck me as a suprisingly noisy place, not just the water thundering through from the mountains, but the sound of building works too!

 There’s a hugely popular spa on the edge of Andorra la Vella with a large swimming pool complex fed from thermal spring water and extensive treatment rooms.
-Timed passes can be booked on the Caldea Website.
+If you are a spa fan it should be an essential on your trip.

 These are some of the things to look out for on Andorran menus